-Each policy issued with a surplus lines carrier must contain a service of suit clause appointing the Arizona Director of Insurance the statutory agent for the acceptance of all legal processes issued in this state in any action or proceeding under or arising out of the policy.
+Each policy issued with a surplus lines carrier must contain a service of suit clause appointing the Director of the Arizona Department of Insurance the statutory agent for the acceptance of all legal processes issued in this state in any action or proceeding under or arising out of the policy.
 The Director must transmit this notice by certified mail - return receipt, a copy of the legal service to the surplus lines insurance carrier.
 An insurer will then have forty (40) days after the date of mailing within which to file an answer or otherwise defend the action.